skagedal/blog.skagedal.tech/_drafts/16-habit-tracker-listing-your-achievements.md

 ---
 layout: post
-title:  "Writing a habit tracker, part 16: Achieving some habits"
+title:  "Writing a habit tracker, part 16: Listing your achievements"
 ---

-There are more things we could do regarding the management of our list habits, like deleting and editing them, and handling errors, but I'm eager to get going with the part where we actually _achieve_ (as we called it, if you remember) our daily habits!
+There are more things we could do regarding the management of our list habits, like deleting and editing them, and handling errors, but I'm eager to soon get going with the part where we actually _achieve_ (as we called it, if you remember) our daily habits!

-This is going to be the main "home" screen of app, as it is what you will do most often.
+This is going to be in the main "home" screen of app, as it is what you will do most often.
 It'll say the current date, to just kind of clarify what day we are "achieving", and list your habits and, if they have not been achieved, present a way to achieve them, and if not, show some kind of green checkmark or something.

 So we need to figure out how to render HTML elements conditionally with Thymeleaf.
 Let's deal with that first, before we add any buttons or anything.
 [Baeldung tells us](https://www.baeldung.com/spring-thymeleaf-conditionals) that we can use the `th:if` and `th:unless` tags.
 So let's try this as the `home.html` template: